 - Gravel is easy to install.
 Gravel is a quick option that can be installed in a few hours, unlike other options that may require more time and effort.

 - Gravel won’t end up cracking over time like concrete.
 This is due to the fact that gravel allows for ample drainage, rather than sitting on the surface.
-Concrete will crack over time with all of the excess water remaining on the surface.
+Concrete will crack over time with excess water remaining on the surface.

-- With all of the tiny pieces involved in a gravel base, gravel won’t shift over time like some other materials.
+- Due to the small pieces involved in a gravel base, gravel won’t shift over time like some other materials.

 - Gravel will mold to your hot tub, which means you won’t have to worry about the hot tub becoming unstable or moving over time.
 The gravel molds to the base, creating a solid, firm platform for sitting.